-In my opinion, beneficial weight loss must not impair other functions of the body.
-And unfortunately, most available diet plans do exactly so.
+In my opinion, weight loss strategies must not impair other functions of the body.
+And unfortunately, most prevalent diet plans do exactly so.

 The keto diet follows a very restrictive diet plan and is difficult to maintain.
 It pushes people to starvation mode.
 Most of the people who lose weight will probably regain the lost weight.

 Having said this, if you like to try this diet you should discuss it with your physician first.
 Your doctor might want to keep tabs on your blood cholesterol, liver, and kidney functions.